Loading Events

 Knowledge Translation Program, Unity Health Toronto

 We are pleased to announce the Knowledge Translation (KT) Canada Summer Institute to be held in Ottawa, Ontario, from June 8-10, 2026.
 It’s being held at the University of Ottawa.
+The theme this year is “Implementation Science – Applications and Advancements“.

 The Summer Institute incorporates both the science and practice of KT.
 Trainees from the Summer Institute may pursue careers in KT science, KT practice, or both, across various settings.